mikependon/RepoDB/RepoDb.Docs/Reporting an Issue.md

 We are thanking you for this!

+### For-Grabs

+Depends on our internal assessment, we sometimes place an issue (i.e: Bug, Request, Question) as an item for [for-grabs](https://github.com/mikependon/RepoDb/issues?q=is%3Aissue+is%3Aopen+label%3A%22for+grabs%22) so the community can fix it for us.

+Below are some of the considerations for us to place an issue as a [for-grabs](https://github.com/mikependon/RepoDb/issues?q=is%3Aissue+is%3Aopen+label%3A%22for+grabs%22) item.

+- If somebody has voluteered to fix the issue.
+- If we found the issue is not a breaking-change.
+- If it is a pre-collaborated with the issuer.

 ## Gitter and Twitter

 Anyone can contact us via [Gitter](https://gitter.im/RepoDb/community) or [Twitter](https://twitter.com/home) anytime.
 Usually, the issue reported here is [question](https://github.com/mikependon/RepoDb/issues?q=is%3Aissue+is%3Aopen+label%3Aquestion).
 However, depends on the outcome of the discussion, we will create an issue on our [GitHub](https://github.com/mikependon/RepoDb/issues) page and placing the right type-of-issue.